 The RCA process involves data collection, analysis, root cause identification, initiating corrective actions, and implementation.
 You should perform a root cause analysis to determine what happened, why the issue happened, and what action to implement to reduce or eliminate it.
 RCA is used to identify issues in the process, analyze customer complaints, reasons for high rework, machine downtime, etc. Moreover, It helps to identify target opportunities for systemwide improvement.

 Before diving in with the aforementioned tools, it’s good to start with Causal Theory.
 In other words, Why does a certain problem exists?

-X are the Process elements that influence Y
+- Xs are the process elements that influence Y.

 Data door & Process door

 Some of my instructors refer to the data door and the process door.
 Both are good for root causation, but certain tools are better in certain circumstances.